The Concepts of Four-handed Dentistry Including Ergonomic Instrument Transfer and Exercises for Stress Reduction

 Practice motion economy.

 Seat the operating team as close to the patient as possible with the legs of the assistant parallel to the patient chair.
-Seated dentistry is important for the assistant to relieve stress, strain, and fatigue.
+Seated dentistry is important for the chairside team to relieve stress, strain, and fatigue.
+The ideal is to begin in a neutral position with weight evenly distributed, legs comfortably apart, and feet flat of the floor or footrest.1

 Minimize the number of instruments to be used.

-The dentist assigns all legally delegable duties to qualified clinical assistants based on the state’s guidelines.
+Dentist utilizes qualified dental assistants to assign all legally delegable duties based on the state’s guidelines.

-Patient treatment is discussed with the patient and planned in a logical sequence.
+Patient treatment is discussed with the patient and planned in a logical sequence to minimize time and motion waste.